JPETTomography/j-pet-ortho-simulations/README.md

 **output_subfolder_name** is also a name of the root file if tree output is selected. if the flag '-n' is not provided, system's date and time will be used.

 ### Changing the simulation parameters
-For details see simupar.par file.
+For details see simpar.par file.

 ### Results
 By deault all results will be saved to the *results/* directory.
 You can change it by editing src/simulate.cpp file.
 There is static variable at the beginning of the file called: